Rainy City Roller Derby: WFTDA competition

 Rainy City played their first WFTDA-sanctioned game in October 2013 against Glasgow Roller Derby.
 At the WFTDA European Tournament (WET) in Malmö, Sweden, in November 2014, Rainy City went 2-1 with victories over Copenhagen Roller Derby and Oslo Roller Derby, followed by a narrow loss to Bear City Roller Derby.

 In 2016, Rainy City qualified for WFTDA Playoffs for the first time, making the Division 1 tournament at Columbia, South Carolina as the seventh seed.
 During the weekend Rainy City went 2-2 with victories over Steel City Roller Derby (Pittsburgh) and Santa Cruz Derby Girls, and losses to Jacksonville RollerGirls and Crime City Rollers (Malmö), to finish the weekend in 6th place.

 At the 2017 Division 1 Playoff in Malmö, Rainy City won their opening game against Calgary Roller Derby Association 324-81, but then narrowly lost their quarter final to London Rollergirls, 124-199, to miss Championships.
 Rainy City ended their weekend with a 258-78 consolation bracket win against Charm City Roller Girls.

 In 2018, Rainy City qualified for WFTDA Playoffs in A Coruña, Spain where they finished in fourth place with a 174-146 loss to Angel City Derby.

 The following year, they made it to the 2019 International WFTDA Playoffs in Winston-Salem, North Carolina.
 They faced up to Helsinki Roller Derby first, winning 145-126, before losing to Angel City Derby 106-162.
 They beat 2×4 Roller Derby 172-109, leaving them in fourth place.

+October 2022 saw Rainy City All Stars travel to Malmö in Sweden to take part in EuroCup 2022, hosted by Crime City Rollers.
+They took silver in the final against the hosts, with a final score of 243-115 to Crime City.

+In November 2023, Rainy City hosted EuroCup 2023.
+They played London Roller Derby in the final and won 195-153.